-See Current Job Openings on LinkedIn.
+See our current openings on LinkedIn.

 Jack worked for HSBC and Lloyds Banking Group before joining Auriemma Group in 2014 as a Manager in the Partnerships practice.